MED263-WI23/MED263_Intro/Step1_R_and_Rstudio_install.md

 ## R
 #### What is R?
 R is an open source, free software language popular among data scientists and bioinformaticians.
 Its focus is on statistics and graphics.
 "Under the hood", R is written in C and Fortran, but R itself is an interpreted language, meaning that there is no need to pre-compile.
-R will interpret and run the source code in one step.
+R will interpret and run your code in one step.

 #### Why use R
 - Lots of great packages.
 If you're trying to do something, chances are there's a package for that